Renuka (actress)

 Renuka is an Indian actress who is known for playing the lead role Premi in K. Balachander's Tamil tele-serial of the same name.
-She has also acted in Malayalam and some Hindi films.
+She has also acted in Malayalam and some Telugu films.

 Early life

 Renuka's family hailed from the town of Srirangam.
 Due to adverse circumstances caused by the early death of her father, she was compelled to move to the city of Chennai at an early age in search of work.
 In a short while, she was able to get a job as a drama artiste with Komal Swaminathan's troupe.

 Career

 She got the break in Tamil films with the 1989 movie Samsara Sangeetham directed by T. Rajender and in the year 1990, she worked in Malayalam movie Kuttettan.
 Renuka has worked in a few Tamil films and about 75 Malayalam movies, after she was introduced to Tamil film director K. Balachander by colleague Geetha.

 Renuka was cast in a supporting role in the teleserial Kaialavu Manasu directed by Balachander.
 Following Kaialavu Manasu, Renuka also did a supporting role in Kadhal Pagadai, which made her very popular and lead roles in Premi, Jannal and Ganga Yamuna Saraswati.
 She also earned good reviews for her performance in Premi.